olyavoytovich/coursera-test/README.md

 # coursera-test
-Repository fo may HTML, CSS, JavaScript course on coursera
+Repository for my HTML, CSS, JavaScript course on coursera